salunkhe-ravi/noompy/README.md

 ### Note:

-* Use SELECT, INSERT, WHERE, OR and AND clauses in CAPITAL while defining your query.
+* Use SELECT, UPDATE, WHERE, OR and AND clauses in CAPITAL while defining your query.

 ### SELECT Query Examples